smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 #### Log Recovery Finalization Flow

-The recovery finalization flow takes recoverable payloads merged with the latest check blocks and runs the pipeline for them.
+The recovery finalization workflow takes recoverable payloads merged with the latest check blocks and runs the pipeline for them.

-The recovery finalization ticker will call the payload builder to build payloads with the latest logs.
+The recovery finalization ticker will call the payload builder to build payloads with the latest proposals that were found in the proposal queue.
 The log recoverer does necessary checks to ensure that the log should actually be recovered, to protect against malicious nodes surfacing wrong logs for recovery.
-The payloads will then go into log observer to be checked again.
-Eligible results will go into the results store and later on into a report and those that were agreed by at least f+1=3 nodes will be performed on chain.
+The payloads are filtered, processed through checkPipeline and eligible results are collected into the result store.
+Those that are agreed by at least f+1=3 nodes will go into a report and be performed on chain.

 ## Components